If you’re a newcomer to the world of web hosting and unsure about the various factors to consider, fear not.

 Once you have registered your domain, you will need a web host to store your website’s files.
 Web hosting companies provide this storage.

-Some web hosting services offer a free domain name for a limited time as part of your paid hosting account.
+Some web services offer a free domain name for a limited time as part of your paid hosting account.
 Once you choose your free domain name, the domain registration is handled as part of your hosting plan.

 Web Hosting Services By Type